materight/ais-projects/bio_inspired_ai/notes.md

     Therefore we can say that:
     - The *mutation magnitude σ* drives the convergence speed.
 An higher value needs less generations to approach the minima, but if it's too high there is a risk of doing single steps that are too large and go beyond the optimum point.
-    - The *number of generations* drives the final result distance.
+    - The *number of generations* drives the final result's distance from the optimum.
 More generations can produce a better result, but the algorithm is more computationally expensive.

 ### Questions
 - **What is the genotype and what is the phenotype in the problems considered in this lab?** \
 The *genotype* is the vector representations of the solution, where each gene represents a value of one variable.
 The *phenotype* is the function used in the problem, with the values from the genotype assigned to its variables.

 - **What are the advantages and disadvantages of low/high mutation magnitudes in EAs?** \
 An higher mutation magnitudes value needs less generations to approach the minima, but if it's too high there is a risk of doing single steps that are too large and go beyond the optimum point.
-On the other hand, a low magnitude values may produce more accurate results, bu the convergence will be slower.
+On the other hand, a low magnitude values may produce more accurate results, but the convergence speed will be slower.

 - **Based on the previous observations, do you think there is an optimal mutation magnitude for a biological organism?
 Do mutations typically improve or worsen the fitness of a biological organism?
 In which situations do you think low/high mutation rates are advantageous for a population of bacteria?** \
 I think that in the particular case of biological organisms the mutations usually have no noticeable effect on the fitness of the organism.
+In some rare cases however they might have a noticeable effect, that would probably be detrimental, since a mutation that produces a benefit for the individual are probably even rarer.
 In the case of a bacteria population, a higher mutation rate may be advantageous in extreme environments, where the living conditions can change rapidly and an high adaptability can be determinant for survival.